-Nvidia hits $1tn valuation as investors buy AI buzz
+Nvidia valued at $1 trillion thanks to AI boom

 - Published

-The elite club of US companies worth more than $1tn (£800bn) officially has a new member: US chipmaker Nvidia.
+The elite club of US companies worth more than $1 trillion officially has a new member: chip maker Nvidia.

 The share price of the California-based firm shot past $412 on Tuesday, having risen by more than 30% since last week.

-It comes after the firm shocked analysts, forecasting "surging demand" due to advances in artificial intelligence (AI).
+It comes after the company shocked analysts, forecasting "surging demand" due to advances in artificial intelligence (AI).

-Apple, Amazon, Alphabet and Microsoft are among the other publicly traded US firms worth more than $1tn.
+Apple, Amazon, Alphabet and Microsoft are among the other publicly traded US firms worth more than $1tn (£800bn).

 Founded in 1993, Nvidia was originally known for making the type of computer chips that process graphics, particularly for computer games.